Local Awareness and Engagement Spikes Following Grassroots, Influencer and Paid Campaign for Women's Final Four®

-In partnership with the marketing, public relations, social media and sponsorship teams at the NCAA, as well as its local partners at VISIT DENVER and Denver Sports, GFM's team of seasoned communications professionals worked as a local extension of the NCAA to develop and execute a comprehensive promotional plan focused on grassroots awareness, influencer outreach and paid media in the Denver market.
-The effort was anchored by a database that GFM carefully researched, developed and tracked containing local contacts from a broad range of civic, community, youth, school districts and business stakeholders—with a total estimated reach of 1 million.
-In order to maximize the NCAA's limited paid advertising budget, we partnered with local, women-owned media buying firm, Emico Media.
+In partnership with the marketing and communications teams at the NCAA, as well as its local partners at VISIT DENVER and Denver Sports, GFM's team worked as a local NCAA extension to develop and execute a comprehensive plan including grassroots awareness, influencer outreach and paid media in the Denver market.
+The effort was anchored by a GFM-cultivated database containing local contacts from a broad range of civic, community, youth, school districts and business stakeholders.
+To maximize the NCAA's limited paid advertising budget, GFM partnered with local media buying firm, Emico Media.

 In addition, GFM led several Denver-specific initiatives including a number of firsts for the NCAA:

-Street teams to hand out information to families during the Denver St. Patrick's Day Parade,
+- Street teams handing out information to families during the Denver St. Patrick's Day Parade

-Outreach to mom bloggers and hyperlocal media outlets, and
+- Outreach to mom bloggers and hyperlocal media outlets